benshimonz/V1/README.md

 * _'Old male'_ is defined as a male born before 1920
 * _'Red thing'_ is defined as a an entity that has a property 'color' with value 'red'
 * _'Japanese'_ is defined as a a person with Japanese citizenship, or a company registered in Japan
+* _'Rock Band'_ is defined as one of 4 aggregate entities

 In a query's result - entities of logical type are resolved to concrete entities (similar to blue and red entities).